nickolas-pohilets/deinit-benchmark/README.md

 $ ./run-benchmark.sh isolated_hop_reset_tree --values=1:200 --objects=100:50000 --points=1000 > data/isolated_no_hop_reset_tree.txt
 ```

 Slow path of the isolated deinit without copying task-local values costs about 140±15ns.
 These benchmarks are quite noisy, and different runs give slightly different values.
+Negative scheduling cost in the tree variant is a cost of regular deinit.
+While scheduling cost in the array case is the difference between scheduling isolated deinit of one object vs executing regular deinit of one object.
+Numbers might look similar, but that's just a coincidence.

 ![slow path of isolated deinit without copying task-local values using array of objects](img/isolated_hop_reset_array.png)
 ![slow path of isolated deinit without copying task-local values using tree of objects](img/isolated_hop_reset_tree.png)